top of page

 3. It has one of the oldest, most well-preserved synagogues in Israel.

-4. This synagogue was in use during the time of Jesus, and He certainly would have preached here regularly.
+4. This synagogue was in use during Jesus's time, and He certainly would have preached here regularly.

 Matthew 4:23: And he went throughout all Galilee, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction among the people.